vrajpatell/IntegerToRoman/README.md

 ## Testing methodologies
 This is integration testing which includes multiple test cases, including edge cases and out of range cases. the test file runs and gives a results for each test case whether they pass or fail.
-It uses Mocha testing framework.
-To perform test cases, please run the following command.
+It uses Mocha testing framework. <br /> To perform test cases, please run the following command.
 ```bash
 npm test
 ```